breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## [Regular languages](#regular-languages)

 One thing that always fascinated me is the idea of inductively defined languages, also known as recursive, or structural induction.
 Consider a very simple language which accepts strings of the form `0`, `1`, `100`, `101`, `1001`, `1010`, et cetera, but rejects `011`, `110`, `1011`, or any string containing `11`.
 The `→` symbol denotes a "production".
-The `|` symbol, which we read as "or", is just a shorthand for defining multiple productions on a single line:
+The `|` symbol, which we read as "or", is just shorthand for defining multiple productions on a single line:

 ```
 true → 1